 - and more!

 This is the broader context that shows us the importance of appointment reminders for improving the patient experience.
 They are a step on a journey.
 This journey of connectivity with your patients is what will keep them coming back to your dental practice.
 When you improve the patient experience, you create loyal patients.
 In some ways, appointment reminders are the most important step on this journey.
-It’s the reminder to the patient to come into your practice, to experience the service that you want to provide for them.
+It’s a reminder to the patient to come into your practice, to experience the service that you want to provide for them.

 Help Your Patients Stay Prepared